Miss Trunchbull: Fictional character biography

 Miss Trunchbull is the despotic headmistress of Crunchem Hall, and her bizarre and extreme discipline is handed out over the most minor misdeeds.
 Small transgressions, even if unintentional, are often penalised severely.
 Miss Trunchbull's contempt for children is so great that she denies ever having been a child, aside from one instance in the novel where she claims she was not a child for very long and became a woman very fast.
 In many adaptations, Miss Trunchbull often exhibits narcissistic traits, such as psychological projection and extreme self-importance.
 In spite of her cruelty and sadism, the Trunchbull considers herself to be a magnanimous and heroic figure, believing the children she punishes are inherently evil and deserving of the punishments they receive.
-She refers to children as gangsters, vipers, criminals, or members of the mafia.
+She refers to children as gangsters, vipers, criminals, monsters, imps, hooligans, miscreants, maggots, goblins, murderers, kidnappers or members of the mafia.
 The Trunchbull especially considers Matilda to be a malicious, dangerous person.
 In the musical, Miss Trunchbull considers Matilda to be "the axis of evil" and in the 1996 film, Miss Trunchbull refers to Matilda as "a carbuncle, a blister, a festering pustule of malignant ooze".
 In the 2022 film adaptation of the musical, it is revealed that Miss Trunchbull cannot stand anybody saying no to her, and in the 1996 film, Miss Trunchbull claims that in the school, she is God.

 Agatha Trunchbull is the aunt of Jennifer Honey and served as her childhood guardian after the death of her parents, having already moved into the family home following the death of Jennifer's mother (Agatha's sister).
 In the 1996 film and the musical film adaptation, she is Jennifer's step-aunt.
 It is strongly implied that Agatha murdered Magnus Honey, Jennifer's father, and made it appear to be suicide.
 Agatha then became the legal owner of the Honey estate and Jennifer's legal guardian.
 Jennifer's exposure as a little girl to Agatha's abuse inevitably rendered her soft-spoken and timid.
 Jennifer admits she became Agatha's slave, doing the chores and housework.
+In the film, Agatha mentions having once broken Jennifer's arm.
 Once Jennifer graduated from school and teacher training college, Agatha seized hold of Jennifer's hard-earned salary, wanting her to pay off the food she ate and the clothes she wore as a child, for the first five years of her teaching career (in the 1988 novel, she left her with a net pay of £1 per week, calling it "pocket money").